sindresorhus/awesome-nodejs/readme.md

 - [Introduction to Node.js with Ryan Dahl](https://www.youtube.com/watch?v=jo_B4LTHi3I)
 - [Hands on with Node.js](https://learn.bevry.me/hands-on-with-node.js/preface)
 - [V8 Garbage Collector](https://v8.dev/blog/trash-talk) - Trash talk about the V8 garbage collector.
-- [10 Things I Regret About Node.js by Ryan Dahl](https://www.youtube.com/watch?v=M3BM9TB-8yA) - Insightful talk by the creator of Node.js about some of its limitions.
+- [10 Things I Regret About Node.js by Ryan Dahl](https://www.youtube.com/watch?v=M3BM9TB-8yA) - Insightful talk by the creator of Node.js about some of its limitations.
 - [Mastering REST APIs in Node.js: Zero-To-Hero](https://www.manning.com/livevideo/mastering-rest-apis-in-nodejs) - Video course on how to make REST APIs using Node.js.
 - [Make a vanilla Node.js REST API](https://www.youtube.com/watch?v=_1xa8Bsho6A) - Building a REST API without using a framework like Express.
 - [Google I/O 2009 - V8: High Performance JavaScript Engine](https://www.youtube.com/watch?v=FrufJFBSoQY) - The basics of V8 architecture and how it optimizes JavaScript execution.